Improve Your Ukulele Skills!

 I left each session feeling extremely accomplished and more confident than the last.

-Chris has a way of instilling his passion for ukulele and love of music with his students, and making me excited to go home and practice.
+Chris has a way of instilling his passion for ukulele and love of music in his students, and making me excited to go home and practice.

 Chris teaches everything – songs, music theory, music history, the anatomy of the ukulele – he even taught me how to re-string my ukulele today.